Petka17/mac-setup-with-ansible/README.md

-Setup your Mac with Ansible
+# Setup your Mac with Ansible
-===

 # Disclaimer

-This scripts was designed to run under fresh Mojave installation.
+This scripts was designed to run under fresh Catalina installation.

 # How to get this project on fresh machine

 In the terminal execute the following commands

 ```bash
 git clone https://github.com/petka17/mac-setup-with-ansible
 cd mac-setup-with-ansible
 ```

 # Prepare

-You need to install Command Line Tools, pip and ansible itself.
+You need to install Command Line Tools, brew and ansible itself.
 In order to do that run `prepare.sh`

 > Note: you will need to enter sudo password along the way

 # Run Playbook

 You need to run
 `ansible-playbook mail.yml`

 # secrets.yml format

 ```
 ---
 keys: